Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Connectivity Management

 \subsection{Management Architectures}

+Management of Wi-Fi networks is a complex task as it requires tuning a plethora of parameters across distributed devices.
+Here, we present management frameworks that facilitate this task by providing an AI-based control plane.

+aiOS~\cite{coronado2020aios} is an \ac{AI}-based operating system for \acp{SD-WLAN} (i.e., the control plane).
+This system embeds state-of-the-art \ac{ML} toolboxes to provide a global intelligence platform, which is at the same time driven by \ac{AI} and designed to drive future \ac{AI}-powered applications and services.
+A proof-of-concept implementation of aiOS validates it by using several low-complexity \ac{ML} models for adaptive frame length selection in 802.11-based \acp{SD-WLAN}.
+The approach improves the aggregated network throughput by up to 55\% as evaluated in a real-world testbed.

-\textcite{bast2019deep} used \ac{DRL} to dynamically optimize network slice configuration in WiFi networks.
-A slice configuration consists of multiple parameters, e.g., \ac{CCA} sensitivity level, \ac{MCS}, and transmit power.
+\textcite{bast2019deep} use \ac{DRL} to dynamically optimize network slice configuration in Wi-Fi networks.
+A slice configuration consists of multiple parameters, e.g., \ac{CCA} sensitivity level, \ac{MCS}, and transmit power level.
 Therefore, the action search space grows with the number of active slices in the network.
-Interestingly, in the proposed approach a selected action does not consist of absolute configuration values, but increasing or decreasing the current parameters.
-The authors start with a simple \ac{DQN} agent and further enhance it with \ac{DDQN}, experience replay, as well as fitted Q-learning to improve convergence speed and stability.
-Using the ns-3 network simulator, they show that the proposed solution can achieve the same optimal performance found as with an exhaustive search.
+Interestingly, in the approach the selected action does not consist of absolute configuration values, but the increasing or decreasing current parameter values.
+A simple \ac{DQN} agent is enhanced with \ac{DDQN}, experience replay, and fitted Q-learning to improve convergence speed and stability.
+Results from the ns-3 simulator show that the solution can achieve the same optimal performance as found with an exhaustive search.
 Finally, \ac{DDQN} can optimize at run-time, without the need for \ac{AP} deployment information or knowledge about coexisting networks.

-aiOS~\cite{coronado2020aios} is an \ac{AI}-based operating system for \acp{SD-WLAN} (i.e., the control plane).
-It embeds state-of-the-art \ac{ML} toolboxes to provide a global intelligence platform, which is at the same time driven by \ac{AI} and designed to drive future \ac{AI}-powered applications and services.
-The authors presented a proof-of-concept implementation of aiOS and validated it by implementing several low-complexity \ac{ML} models for adaptive frame length selection in 802.11-based \acp{SD-WLAN}.
-The proposed approaches improve the aggregated network throughput by up to 55\% as evaluated with a real-world testbed.